 Many people swear by Mod Podge and INSIST that you can not make it at home.

-Does Mod Podge brand have their own proprietary ingredients?
+Does the Mod Podge brand have its own proprietary ingredients?
 Sure.
-Every glue manufacturer has their own ingredients which they don’t need to share with the public, as long as the ingredients they use are non toxic.
+Every glue manufacturer has their own ingredients which they don’t need to share with the public, as long as the ingredients they use are non-toxic.

 School teachers and crafters have been using PVA and Water for years as a protective coating.
 No one brand has a monopoly on decoupage, in spite of Mod Podge’s loyal following!